-Investors hope RadiSys (NAS: RSYS) will top analyst estimates once again after beating predictions by $0.10 in the previous quarter.
-The company will unveil its latest earnings on Thursday, Oct.
-27. RadiSys is a provider of advanced embedded solutions for the communications networking and commercial systems markets.
+RadiSys (NAS: RSYS) will try to beat its earnings estimates for the fourth consecutive quarter.
+The company will unveil its latest earnings on Tuesday, April 24.
+RadiSys is a provider of advanced embedded solutions for the communications networking and commercial systems markets.

 What analysts say:

 Buy, sell, or hold?: Analysts are very bullish on this stock, unanimously backing it as a buy.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+That rating hasn't budged in three months as analysts have remained unchanged in their opinion of the stock.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.11 per share.
-Estimates range from $0.09 to $0.12.
+Wall Street earnings expectations: The average analyst estimate is a loss of $0.03 per share.

 What our community says: